angrybacon/doomsday-wiki/src/pages/appendices/primer.md

 your main plan in some matchups and then you can use your cantrips more aggressively to set up another kind of kill.

 Don't be afraid to cast a Draw4 for value.
-If you can cast it and pass the turn without dying or blowing too many resources, you should be strongly considering it.
 Untapping with a full grip is insane, even if it cost you half your life.
-Draw4s also make good bait spells for countermagic.
+There can be a steep learning curve to figuring out the best time to do this.
+There's no hard rules but when considering the possibility of a value Draw4, there are 3 general factors I consider.
+1. How many other cards must you spend to cast it?
+The more cards you put into casting it, the less value it nets you.
+Ideally you hardcast it off lands and spend no rituals or petals.
+2. Is there any reason you should hold onto it?
+It can draw you into Doomsday pile or be a potential Storm engine, but don't get too hung up on holding it for a combo turn if you are still missing lots of other resources you'd need to combo.
+3. Do you anticipate being able to win or NEEDING to win within a turn or 2 of casting it?
+I think this is the hardest one to get a feel for.
+If you feel like you're at parity or slightly ahead of your opponent but expect to be jockeying for position for another couple turns, then maybe hold on to it, especially if you have other spells you could cast, like a cantrip or extra discard.
+More information lets you make a more informed decision about when to cast it.
+If you're way ahead, a value draw 4 could be the nail in the coffin, but it also may not be necessary.
+If you're behind, you likely need to cast it, even if you're staring down a threatening board state.
+Here's an example I hope is illustrative: imagine you and your opponent are both empty-handed but they have a Gurmag Angler on board.
+You are at 14 life and your topdeck is an Infernal Contract.
+I'd snap that bad boy off.
+Going to 7 life means you get at most one more turn but you see more cards this way than you do by waiting to die to a 3-turn clock.
+Maybe you untap at 2 life and string together a PiF kill or something, or maybe those 4 cards are awful but in that case you would have died anyway.

+This list has enough "must-counter" spells that you have a shot at using extra business spells to muscle past countermagic even if you're short on Duress effects.
+Draw4s are excellent at this, since if they do resolve you're up on cards.
+Burning Wish is also decent since if it resolves you can still do something produtive with it like grab a Draw4 or a PiF.
 Be careful when using Doomsday as a bait spell.
-Most of the time opponents will throw counters at it without a second thought, but if they call your bluff you may find yourself unable to actually win.
+Most of the time opponents will throw counters at it without a second thought, but if they call your bluff you can very well lose the game.

+Draw4s are the best single card for desperation plays and opportunistically taking advantage of windows your opponent gives you.
+Any time you resolve a draw 4, even with no cards in hand and no mana floating, there is a chance you end the game on the spot.

 I said earlier that life total management was very important.
 Doomsday and Draw4s both halve your lifetotal and they round up, meaning you generally need